MaestroError/statamic-magic-import/README.md

 ### To Do

-- Featured image doesn't set (slug was "Blogs" in collection and "post" in JSON)
 - Using JSON field twice skips the first field (Was using "title" from json in "title" and "header" in collection and collection's "title" field was empty)